Skip to content

 The levers in this calculation

 The inputs — Investment, Expected Gross Return, Passive Fee, Active Fee, and Horizon — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works